ztachip/ztachip/Documentation/mcore_programmer_guide.md

 Thread switching is not automatic but manual by calling to ztamTaskYield function below.

 Normally, each thread will manage a seperate PCORE process space.

 This way you can interleave between memory cycle and execution cycle of the 2 PCORE processes.
-This is done to reduce/eliminate DDR memory access from delaying PCORE execution.
+That means TensorEngine is setting up/retrieving results from one PCORE memory space while PCOREs are executing tensor operators on the other PCORE memory space.

 ### 9.1 ztamTaskSpawn(void (*func)(void*,int),void *parm,int pid)